Anthony Gignac: Criminal career

 In 2015, Gignac worked with a North Carolina business partner, Carl Marden Williamson, to set up the company Marden Williamson International, which was used to accrue funds for a variety of fraudulent international investment opportunities, including a purported private offering of a Saudi company.
 Gignac and his partners received investments totaling several million dollars in this scheme, including one investor who fronted $5 million.
 In 2017, Gignac made contact with billionaire Jeffery Soffer, claiming an interest in purchasing a $440 million stake in the Fontainebleau Hotel.
 Soffer initially believed Gignac's false identity, offering him rides in his private jet, and purchasing gifts of jewelry totalling over $50,000 to win the so-called prince's favour.
 However, Soffer became suspicious of Gignac after observing the purportedly Muslim prince order pork at a restaurant, and subsequently hired a private security firm to investigate him, ultimately leading to the uncovering of Gignac's true identity and his arrest.
 Gignac's associate, Carl Williamson, was also charged, but died following a suicide attempt shortly after being brought in for interrogation.
 In 2019, Gignac was sentenced to over 18 years in prison on charges of fraud, identity theft, and impersonating a foreign diplomat.

 In media

 Gignac has been the subject of multiple documentary series, including Generation Hustle, an episode of American Greed, and episodes of the podcasts Scamfluencers and Swindled.
+A YouTube channel, Low Poly Shorts, featured Gignac's story in a long-format video.